Click here for some tips on the RCT4 and its receiver.

 Antennas: (These are all listed as having high gain.)
 Larsen NMO5T900B, Laird TRA9023N, Maxrad BMAX9105, Maxrad MUF9035.

-The Laird 9023N and Maxrad MHFML195C would be most useful for non-metalic surfaces, such as a fiberglass pump cover.
+The Laird 9023N and Maxrad MHFML195C would be most useful for non-metallic surfaces, such as a fiberglass pump cover.

-An appropriate rubber duck type antenna wouild be a Laird 902EXRTN, available at TESSCO.com and through the outlets mentioned above.
+An appropriate rubber duck type antenna would be a Laird EXR902TN, available at TESSCO.com, Digikey.com and through other outlets mentioned above.

 Another antenna worth considering would be Linx ANT-DB1-LP-RM-01-N available from Mouser Electronics.
 It has 8.5 db gain and costs about $50.
 It needs an adaptor from N female to TNC male, which costs under $5.